Solau92/DevFS-Projet-3-Developpez-le-back-end-en-utilisant-Java-et-Spring--Java/ReadMe.md

 Import the code on your computer.

 In the application.properties file you must complete the following fields :
+- security.my-jwtKey : the length of this secret key must be at least 256 bits
 - picture-upload-directory : name of the directory that will be created to save pictures
 - picture-upload-directory-path : path of the directory in which the previous folder will be created.